SamTRoss2000/Contact-User-LWC/Contact-User-LWC/README.md

         Currently the LWC will only function as intended when used on record pages with a field named 'Email'.
 In the future I would opt to enable an administrator to input the Name of whichever field contains the Email string on the record page edit screen.
 This would be possible by adding a '@api' decorated variable to the Javascript file & adding a target config and property details to the meta.xml file.
 This variable could then be used in place of the occurences of 'Email' in the Javascript file.
             To prevent this LWC from being used where it would not be functional e.g. on a screen Flow the only target on the meta.xml file is 'lightning__RecordPage'.
         Upon testing I found that I needed to ensure that the methods and variables within the Apex classes that were made prior are Aura Enabled.
 So this update was also made as part of this commit.
+Commit 4 - Added component visibility -
+    Ensured that only Users with the Profile of System Administrator could view the component by adding component visibility to the Contact record page.
+    Regarding design choices -
+        If there were multiple aspects of the page that should only be visible to Sys admins then I could've created a new page layout & assign it to Sys admins only.
+But since there isn't I've opted not to, to avoid unnecessary complexity.